 - Toptal.
 Global remote company that provides a freelancing platform connecting businesses with software engineers, designers, and business consultants.

 - Zapier.
 An online service that lets you create automated actions connecting different business and productivity apps, all without any coding knowledge.

 - GitHub.
 Provides code hosting services that allow developers/people to build software for open source and private projects in organizations.

 - Automattic.
 Develops publishing platforms, including the WordPress.com website and the VIP WordPress.com cloud version.

 What are the best skills for remote work?

-Here are five skills that you need to have in order to show to an employer that you are a strong candidate for a remote job:
+Here are 5 skills that you need to have in order to show an employer that you are a strong candidate for a remote job:

 - Self-organization.
 It's super important to stay motivated and have good organizational skills.
 There's going to be no one looking over your shoulder to keep you organized and motivated, so you need to become your own supervisor.
 You should keep up with your schedule and your routine.

 - Technical/digital proficiency.
 Hiring managers who specialize in recruiting remote workers need to see that you're comfortable with technology, digital platforms and online tools.